jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-35.md

 to the eye by the balconies at the corners of many houses built in the elegant style of the present day.
 We do not see what supports them; they seem to hang suspended, and disturb the mind.

-Chapter XXXV.
-On The Æsthetics Of Architecture.
-181 That in Italy even the simplest and most unornamented build- ings make an æsthetic impression, while in Germany this is not the case, depends principally upon the fact that in Italy the roofs
+That in Italy even the simplest and most unornamented build- ings make an æsthetic impression, while in Germany this is not the case, depends principally upon the fact that in Italy the roofs